pivotal/docs-tap/tap-gui/about.md

   * Application Live View

 * **TechDocs:**
-  This plugin enables you to store your technical documentation in Markdown format in a source-code repository and displayed alongside the relevant catalog entries.
+  This plugin enables you to store your technical documentation in Markdown format in a source-code repository and display it alongside the relevant catalog entries.

 ![Tanzu Application Platform Catalog](./images/tap-gui-catalog.png)